jdevfullstack/github-stats-guide/README.md

 it does not mean you are coding, simply create a file and for every change, even just a single letter, click commit.

+## Rationale
+This is not to cheat an app or to fake something.
+Remember, the stats of GitHub can be misleading even if a software developer is good enough.

+If you really feel that you deserve that rank, then go for it.

 ## Contributions
 Contributions to repos are actually your repos and repos of others when you create pull requests even